ishandandekar/Churnobyl/README.md

 ## Milestone (7-8-2023): The model serving API WORKED!!!

 ### Issues:
+- The pipeline cant seem to log preprocessors, still have to figure this out
 - custom transformation functions referrenced in [pipeline](./churnobyl/pipeline.py) need to be written again in [api code](./serve/api.py)
+- There is no code for imputing values in pipeline. **This has been set aside temporalily**
 - The pipeline isn't entirely automated.
 The hyperparameter-tuning still only tunes random forest and XGBoost models.
-This needs to converted into a `.yaml` configuration that can be set in the [churnobyl\conf\config.yaml](./churnobyl/conf/config.yaml)
+This needs to converted into a `.yaml` configuration that can be set in the [./churnobyl/conf/config.yaml](./churnobyl/conf/config.yaml)
 - The API serving code can be still be optimized.
 There is too much code that might seem to complicate things.
 Better serving solutions still need to be tested.
 - The code for monitoring can be a pain.
 Creating a branch for the Streamlit dashboard is one of the solutions.
 - For setting up configuration variables right now, `.yaml` seems the way to go.
 Some other ways like using a `.env` file can also be a method that can be benefiticial for setting up AWS credentials locally.
+- DEV notes are still needed to be added for future MLEs

 ### S3 directory structure
 ```